pohape/self-hosted-tg-alert-sites-monitoring-tool/README.md

 @@ home_page @@
 !  timeout: not found, default value is '5'
 !  status_code: not found, default value is '200'
-!  post_data: not found, default value is 'None'
 !  schedule: not found, default value is '* * * * *'
 +  url: https://example.com/
 +  tg_chats_to_notify: 5487855